John F. Hill

 - Recognized in Super Lawyers Business Edition® for Business Litigation (2015)

-- Served as guest lecturer at the University of Akron School of Law's Summer Trial Institute (2015-2016)
+- Serves as guest lecturer on jury selection techniques at the University of Akron School of Law's Summer Trial Institute

-- Served as invited faculty member at National Institute for Trial Advocacy (NITA) three-day seminar for lawyers seeking instruction regarding deposition skills.
+- Serves as invited faculty member at National Institute for Trial Advocacy (NITA) three-day seminar for lawyers seeking instruction regarding deposition skills.

 - Former Member: Akron Bar Association Board of Trustees